joedski/musings/NodeJS/Journal 2019-03-13 - STOMP and SockJS.md

 Gonna suppose the current code is fubbernucked.
 Maybe it's [this change here](https://github.com/Asc2011/StompBrokerJS/commit/1a42c90f5285e5eb08958ba21e5467ed2c9d52c3#diff-abc0d9513517234243e17e77d9288427R25).
 Sure enough, reverting that part to the call to `toStringOrbuffer()` (and fixing [some linting issues along the way](https://github.com/joedski/StompBrokerJS/pull/1)) fixes things.
 Now the client and server happily send back messages about messages.

 > Aside: May want to check if I want to pull over the fix for the issue claimed in that commit message, though, that "breaks on bodies consisting only of `\n\n` thing".

+## Usage Patterns on the Client

+It seems like it would be wasteful to open more than one socket to a given server, which also seems like part of the reason for things like STOMP in the first place: the Client and Server can coordinate on just what data to send to the Client.
+It's like [websocket-multiplex][ss-5] but with things like headers built in, more akin to a message broker service like RabbitMQ than just simple multiplexing.

+Given that, it seems then that on the client, you'd have a singleton service that handles all the actually websocket/message-broker communication and exposes a nice instantial API for the rest of the client code.

+Does further research into this topic bear out this speculation?